qgrail/obsidian-ai-assistant/README.md

 ## Requirements

--   To use this plugin, with OpenAI models, you need an official API key from [here](https://platform.openai.com/account/api-keys),
+-   To use this plugin with OpenAI models, you need an official API key from [here](https://platform.openai.com/account/api-keys),
--   To use this plugin, with Anthropic Claude models, you need an official API key from [here](https://console.anthropic.com/settings/keys).
+-   To use this plugin with Anthropic Claude models, you need an official API key from [here](https://console.anthropic.com/settings/keys).
+-   To use local LLMs, you need to have [Ollama](https://ollama.com/) installed and running on your machine.